dheerajKumar6080/spacex-launcher/README.md

 After applying filters, the url will change and page will be updated with latest records without refreshing.
 If the page is refreshed with the applied filters in the URL – the resulting page is server side rendered & filters are again client side rendered.

+Performace : Please find the lighthouse report in html format for this application with the name "spacex-launcher.herokuapp.com-20201113T155141" in root directory and also the screenshot for the same with name "performance_screenshot.png"

 ### Deployment

 GitHub repo: https://github.com/dheerajKumar6080/spacex-launcher